Peanut butter and chocolate, is there a better union of foods?

-There’s something just so irresistible about creamy, nutty peanut butter and rich, decadent chocolate together in one bite, and it’s really no wonder that all over the world people have married these two foods to create delicious creations, like the beloved Reese’s!
+There’s something so irresistible about having creamy, nutty peanut butter and rich, decadent chocolate in one bite.
+It’s really no wonder that all over the world people have married these two foods to create delicious creations, like the beloved Reese’s pieces.

-Reese’s® Pieces Chocolate Drops
+Reese’s Pieces Chocolate Drops

 - Preheat oven to 350 degrees.
 Line two cookie sheets with aluminum foil or parchment paper.
 Set aside.

 - Melt chocolate chips and butter in a medium saucepan over low heat.

 - Remove from heat and transfer chocolate mixture to a mixer fitted with a paddle attachment.
 Add the condensed milk and vanilla extract.
 Mix on low speed until incorporated.

 - Mix in the flour, baking powder and salt.
 Fold in the Reese’s® pieces by hand with a rubber spatula and mix just until combined.

 - Scoop the dough onto the prepared trays (I use a small 1-ounce ice cream scoop).
 If desired, decorate the tops with more Reese's pieces.

 - Bake for 14 to 15 until cookies are set, rotating once halfway.
 Tops will be slightly crackly.
 Let the cookies cool on the sheet pans for at least 10 minutes before serving.